CMU-SAFARI/SeGraM/README.md

 - We implement the hop information between nodes of the graph as an adjacency matrix called HopBits.
 Based on the HopBits entry of the current text character, either the actual hop bitvector (if the HopBits entry is 1), or a bitvector containing all ones such that it will not have any effect on the bitwise operations (if the HopBits entry is 0), is used when calculating the match, deletion, and substitution bitvectors.

 - In order to decrease the size of the HopBits matrix, we also provide the option to limit the distance between the farthest node to take into account and the current node (i.e., hop limit).

+## Running SeGraM

+#### Limitations

+- The current implementation follows the divide-and-conquer approach, and does not have the ability to disable it.
+- The current implementation expects the start node and the start offset within the start node, along with the possible end node and the end offset within the end node to perform the alignment.
+In order to run BitAlign as a standalone tool without the need of an initial seeding approach, this requirement should be removed.
+- The current implementation expects the graph representation of the reference text to be generated using the `struct SeqNode* generateGraphFromGFA(char *filename, int *numNodes, int *numEdges)` function in `graph.c` file under `src/`.

 ## Datasets